Hi! Thanks for dropping by my site!

 - Ssshh...
 It may seem to be a little bit quiet around here right now, but that's because I'm assembling tracks for my new CD, consisting of all live recordings from various gigs over the past year.
 So, if you see the red light over the door, try not to make too much noise.
 Thanks!
 Mini update: This is taking a while because I have over five hundred tracks to work through...
 But you can find a few of them right now on my sounds page.

-- 2017-03-30: After a photo session with a fitness client, I had a bit of extra time - and the gear was already set up - so I decided to try a few high-contrast fitness shots of myself.
-This was taken in black and white in the camera, with some additional contrast enhancement done in the computer.
+- 2017-03-30: After a recent photo session with a fitness client, I had a bit of extra time - and the gear was already set up - so I decided to try a few fitness shots of myself.
+This was taken in black and white in the camera, with contrast enhancement done in the computer.
 I had forgotten about the freckles on my back!

 Rich Froning Jr. (born July 21, 1987) is the first person to win the title of "Fittest Man on Earth" four times, with his first-place finish in the 2011, 2012, 2013, and 2014 CrossFit Games.